JoostImpink/dba2024/prep-assignment/1_benchmarking.md

 ## Notes

-1. These are the variables' names in Compustat Funda (see WRDS website for comprehensive list of variables in Compustat Funda, click 'Variables' on https://wrds-web.wharton.upenn.edu/wrds/ds/compd/funda/index.cfm?navId=83):
+1. These are the variables' names in Compustat Funda (see WRDS website for comprehensive list of variables in Compustat Funda, click 'Variable Descriptions' on https://wrds-www.wharton.upenn.edu/pages/get-data/compustat-capital-iq-standard-poors/compustat/north-america-daily/fundamentals-annual/):
 	- Assets: AT
 	- Net income: NI
 	- Sales: SALE